AR-92/mark/docs/comprehensive_help.md

 Common error messages and their meanings:

 - "Template not found": The specified template doesn't exist in any template directory 🚫
-- "Missing required variable": A variable used in the template wasn't provided in data file or via interactive input ❓
+- "Missing required variable": A variable used in the template wasn't provided in data file ❓
 - "Invalid data file format": The data file format isn't supported or is malformed 💥

 ## ⚙️ Configuration File